peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

  Gets a value indicating whether this context has a mutable Flags field, one or more trap enablers, or both.  <b>Returns:</b>

- `true` true if this context has a mutable Flags field, one or more trap enablers, or both; otherwise,  `false` false .
+ `true`  if this context has a mutable Flags field, one or more trap enablers, or both; otherwise,  `false`  .

 <a id="HasMaxPrecision"></a>
 ### HasMaxPrecision